kelleyvanevert/js_execution_stepping_through_meta_syntactic_transform/README.md

 ### Syntactic call-site context binding of function invocations

-It was a bit tricky to get function calling work as expected.
+It was a bit tricky to get function calling to work as expected.
 JavaScript has an odd language feature where the semantics of a call expression depends on whether the callee is syntactically either a member expression or not.
-I call this _syntactic call-site context binding._ For example, `o.f(41)` sets `this` inside of the function to be `o`, whereas `(yield _expr(..., o.f))(41)`, even though the callee still refers to the same function, sets `this` inside of the function to `undefined`.
+I call this _syntactic call-site context binding._ For example, `o.f(41)` sets `this` inside of the function to be `o`, whereas `(yield _expr(..., o.f))(41)`, even though the callee still refers to the same function, sets `this` inside of the function to `undefined` (or whatever).
 To overcome this problem, you have to perform a more subtle transpilation.
-The end result is as follows.
+The end-result is as follows.

 We transpile JS like this: